TREATMENT OF BROWN SPOTS ON THE SKIN

 - Use daily sun protection: applying a broad-spectrum sunscreen (SPF 30 minimum) every day is essential, even on cloudy days.
 This protects the skin from the effects of UV rays, which are the main cause of pigmentation spots.

-- Choose skin care products rich in antioxidants: creams and serums containing vitamin C, vitamin E or ferulic acid help neutralise the free radicals that damage the skin and stimulate melanin production.
+- Choose antioxidant-rich skin care products: creams and serums containing vitamin C, vitamin E or ferulic acid help to neutralise the free radicals that damage the skin and stimulate melanin production.

 - Use skin care products that are gentle on the skin: avoid aggressive products or treatments, as repeated inflammation or irritation can lead to the appearance of post-inflammatory pigmentation.